BaiyangZhang/oldBlog/_posts/2023-06-26-Note-on-Quantization-of-Skyrme-Model.md

 - - -

-To be able to describe the time-dependent motion of Skyrmions, let's make $A$ time dependent, $A\to A(t)$.
+To be able to describe the time-dependent rotation (not motion) of Skyrmions, let's make $A$ time dependent, $A\to A(t)$.
 Then a time-dependent soliton solution is given by
 $$
 U(t) = A(t) U_ {0} A(t)^{-1}.
 $$